 Read More: What makes Node.js so fast?

-Node.js development also enables caching fetched data which makes it faster than Python web development.
+Node.js web development also enables caching fetched data which makes it faster than Python web development.
 Also, Node.js takes lesser loading time and is responsive.

 Python

 Python’s innate architecture majorly restricts multithreading which ultimately affects speed and performance.
 Since the process doesn’t run in parallel, it slows the overall processing speed.
-Even though Python’s syntax is easy to learn and execute, it’s still not fast enough for applications to recall data from the webserver.
+Even though Python’s syntax is easy to learn and execute, it’s still not fast enough for applications to recall data from the web server.

 Syntax